redpony/cmu-mt-11731/leaderboard.md

 ---
 # Leaderboard

 This page contains the assignment leaderboard.
-The leaderboard is updated as follows: every five minutes, every assignment not yet past its due date is downloaded from the git repository you provided in [Homework 0](hw0.html), and the output is rescored if it has changed.
+The leaderboard is updated as follows: every few minutes, every assignment not yet past its due date is downloaded from the git repository you provided in [Homework 0](hw0.html), and the output is rescored if it has changed.

 <script src="homework.js">
 </script>